-Winson Tan joined the Institute of Development Studies (IDS) in February 2018 as a PhD researcher to specialise on the intersection between climate change actions and nutrition policymaking.
+Winson Tan joined the Institute of Development Studies (IDS) in February 2018 as a postgraduate researcher to specialise on the intersection between climate change actions and nutrition policymaking.

 He is conducting his doctorate research on the discourse of nutrition security and considerations for nutrition outcomes within the contextual and political constructs of India’s national climate change policies in response to the Paris Agreement.
 The research will glean better understanding of the barriers, challenges, and politics of climate change policymaking to achieve India’s climate goals while reducing its vulnerability to nutrition insecurity.